 4 top kayaking spots in Hong Kong + Essential gear list!

 The pandemic has encouraged many people to discover Hong Kong’s great outdoors.
+Find out how you can explore the local shores with a kayak!

 The pandemic has encouraged many people to discover Hong Kong’s great outdoors.
 In addition to stunning camping destinations, Hong Kong is surrounded by water that is ideal for snorkelling, kayaking, open water swimming and other water sports.
 This article provides an introduction to four of Hong Kong’s best water sports destinations.
 Regardless of your level, you’re bound to find something that’s suitable!